-1.3.1 Further Details About Tasks
+1.3.1 What Tasks are Available?

 As mentioned in the introduction, tasks in CASA are python interfaces to the more basic toolkit.
 Tasks are executed to perform a single job, such as loading, plotting, flagging, calibrating, and imaging the data.